 This unit gets kids to think about how to be good environmental stewards when spending time in the outdoors.
-One aspect of this curriculum is to go through a number of items that you may bring hiking or climbing and to have the group guess how long it takes each item to decompose.
+One aspect of this curriculum is to go through a number of items you may bring hiking or climbing and to have the group guess how long it takes each item to decompose.
 The LNT kit has all of this information.
 Other ways to teach LNT concepts include describing scenarios and having the campers stop you once the scenario has violated a rule of LNT (example: you stop for lunch and once you finish your banana you toss the peel into the woods).
 The campers should think through how to act differently in order to be the best steward possible.

 The concept behind the 10 essentials is that these are the items one would need to survive overnight in the backcountry.
-To help campers understand this scenario, you can create a story (humor is encouraged) describing how someone might find themself in such a situation.
+To help campers understand this scenario, you can create a story (humor is encouraged) describing how someone might find themselves in such a situation.
 There are a number of ways to teach this lesson.

 - Have the group brainstorm what they believe they might need to survive the night - Have a relay race where you place laminated cards at one end of the room, campers have to run across, choose an item that they would take with them, run back and give a high five to the next person in line.
-The group that retrieves the correct group of items first wins. - Go through the 10 essentials and have the campers create skits showing how they would use each essential item in the backcountry.
+The group that retrieves the correct group of items first wins. - Go through the 10 essentials and have the campers create skits showing how they would use each essential item in the backcountry. - Get creative!

-• Get creative!
 It is important to mix up the lesson to keep returning campers engaged.

-The 10 Essentials
+List of 10 Essentials

+- Map & Compass (Navigation)

+- Sunscreen (Sun Protection)

+- Extra Clothing (Insulation)

+- Headlamp (Illumination)

+- First Aid Kit (First Aid Supplies)

+- Lighter (Fire)

-Map & Compass (Navigation) Sunscreen (Sun Protection) Extra Clothing (Insulation) Headlamp (Illumination) First Aid Kit (First Aid Supplies) Lighter (Fire) Rope & Duct Tape (Repair Kit & Tools) Trail Mix (Extra Food) Water Bottle (Extra Water) Emergency Blanket (Emergency Shelter)
+- Rope & Duct Tape (Repair Kit & Tools)

+- Trail Mix (Extra Food)

+- Water Bottle (Extra Water)

+- Emergency Blanket (Emergency Shelter)

-Non-Essential Items included in the box:
+Non-Essential Items included in the box

-Bug Spray Book Pot Set Stove Pillow Ziplock Cell phone Sleeping Bag Sitting pad
+- Bug Spray

+- Book

+- Pot Set

+- Stove

+- Pillow

+- Ziplock

+- Cell phone

+- Sleeping Bag

+- Sitting pad